mattilyra/pydatanyc_2019/README.md

 You can use `docker` if you have it installed, if not you can also you `pipenv` to manage a local environment.
 For complete installation instructions for `pipenv` please refer to the `pipenv` documentation [here](https://docs.pipenv.org/en/latest/install/#installing-pipenv).
 Please make sure you are using Python 3.7.

+PLEASE KEEP IN MIND THAT THE INSTALLATION WILL TAKE SOME TIME, YOU WILL NEED TO THIS BEFORE THE TUTORIAL.

 ### docker

 Build the image, this will build the image (based on python 3.7) and install all required dependencies, including all the data required for the experiments.